ISAIAH

 CHAPTER 21

-2. All the nations and people who do not live according to God's will.
-They have their own righteousness, religions, and gods.
+3. Babylon is an example of all nations and people who do not know God or obey His will.
+They have their own righteousness, religion, and gods.
 They will fall.

 CHAPTER 22

-1. Jerusalem because they knew God and His ways.
+1. Jerusalem is called the valley of vision because they knew God and His ways.

-2. They turned from seeking God and remembering Him as the source of all things.
+2. Jerusalem had turned from seeking God and remembering Him.

 CHAPTER 23